Brexit predictions

 Around 7.5 million EU citizens applied for the EU Settlement Scheme since 2016.

-Meanwhile, the amount of non-EU migrants into the UK rocketed in 2022 and 2023, a year after the effective Brexit.
+Meanwhile, the amount of non-EU migrants into the UK increased dramatically in 2022 and 2023, a year after the effective Brexit.

 However, this should not necessarily be regarded as "the new normal", as the increase is driven by visa schemes for refugees from Ukraine and Hong Kong, as well as an influx of international students and healthcare workers.